-▶ Select REF position display

-- Move the spindle to the positive and negative end positions of the X, Y and Z axes. - ▶ Write down the values, including the algebraic sign. - ▶ To select the MOD functions, press the MOD key.
+- ► Select REF position display - ▶ Move the spindle to the positive and negative end positions of the X, Y and Z axes. - ▶ Write down the values, including the algebraic sign. - ▶ To select the MOD functions, press the MOD key.

-▶ Enter the limits for axis traverse: Press the TRAVER-SE RANGE MACHINE soft key and enter the values that you wrote down as limits in the corresponding axes.
-Confirm your entry with the ENT key.

-▶ To exit the MOD function, press the END key.
+- ▶ Enter the limits for axis traverse: Press the TRAVERSE RANGE MACHINE soft key Enter the noted values for the axes as limits, confirming each value with the ENT key. - ▶ To exit the MOD function, press the END key.